-- From the December 2018 collection onwards organisations submitted data via the HDP.
-For more information see the Indigenous primary health care key performance indicators (December 2018) DQS. - From the June 2019 collection, organisations were not required to provide data for indicators relating to a service they were not funded to provide or if they did not have data.
-For more information see the Indigenous primary health care key performance indicators (June 2019) DQS. - CVD risk calculators embedded in some CISs do not capture all the data needed to apply the full NVDPA risk assessment algorithm.
-Data from organisations using CISs that do not capture all the necessary data may underestimate the number of clients at high CVD risk.
-Therefore, data for PI21 for all affected organisations are excluded from AIHW national reporting in all periods. - AIHW were advised that data from 1 CIS had issues for PI09, PI10, PI11, PI16 and PI17 prior to December 2019.
-For more information see the Indigenous primary health care key performance indicators (December 2019) DQS. - Variations between periods prior to and during the coronavirus disease 2019 (COVID-19) pandemic (the pandemic) likely reflect a combination of factors, including: - the temporary change from mandatory to voluntary reporting for June 2020, December 2020 and June 2021 (and the associated decrease in the number of reporting organisations) - changes in organisation or client behaviour as a result of the pandemic (such as reluctance of clients to attend or use telehealth, or restrictions on travel for clients and staff) - general changes in the types or characteristics of reporting organisations (for example, the organisations reporting to the collection vary each period, an organisation may close or open a site, or an organisation may change their internal data recording processes). - In December 2020, for some CIS there may be double-counting of 'In-person' and 'Telehealth' attendance for PI03 and PI07 for organisations that submitted before these issues were resolved.
+- From June 2018, the definition of a regular client excludes deceased patients. - From the June 2019 collection, organisations were not required to provide data for indicators relating to a service they were not funded to provide or if they did not have data.
+For more information see the Indigenous primary health care key performance indicators (June 2019) DQS. - CVD risk calculators embedded in some CIS do not capture all the data needed to apply the full NVDPA risk assessment algorithm.
+Data from organisations using CIS that do not capture all the necessary data may underestimate the number of clients at high CVD risk.
+Therefore, data for PI21 for all affected organisations are excluded from AIHW national reporting in all periods. - AIHW were advised that data from one CIS had issues for Pl09, Pl10, Pl11, Pl16 and Pl17 prior to December 2019.
+For more information see the Indigenous primary health care key performance indicators (December 2019) DQS. - There were variations in the data as a result of the COVID-19 pandemic.
+In particular, there was a temporary change from mandatory to voluntary reporting for June 2020, December 2020 and June 2021 and an associated decrease in the number of reporting organisations.
+For more information on the impact of COVID-19 on the data, see Aboriginal and Torres Strait Islander specific primary health care: results from the nKPI and OSR collections. - In December 2020, for some CIS there may be double-counting of 'In-person' and 'Telehealth' attendance for PI03 and PI07 for organisations that submitted before these issues were resolved.
 The impact of this on the data is unknown. - The PI09 smoking status recorded and PI10 smoking status result indicators specify that if a record does not have an assessment date assigned within the CIS, the record should be treated as current (that is, as having been updated within the previous 24 months).
 There are variations between CIS and whether they capture all results or only those results updated within the previous 24 months.
 In particular, in June 2021, some CIS modified the inclusions for these indicators.
 The impact of this has not been quantified.